Last Modified: 31 Aug 2016

 Most travellers carry their luggage in a backpack, although an overnight bag with a shoulder strap would suffice if you travel lightly.
 Smaller bags or backpacks with wheels are convenient although we recommend your bag has carry straps.
 You'll also need a day pack/bag to carry water and a camera etc for day trips.

-A sleeping bag is essential while trekking as only blankets are provided at tea houses.
-Please note that sleeping bags, are readily available to buy or hire in both Kathmandu and Pokhara at very reasonable rates.
-Most items can be hired for no more than US$2 per day.
-Your group leader can assist you in hiring gear.
-If you plan to hire a sleeping bag we recommend that you bring an inner sleeping sheet, which adds another layer of warmth.
-Please note for camping treks you need to either bring or hire a 4 season sleeping bag.
+A good quality, warm sleeping bag is essential while trekking as only blankets are provided at tea houses.
+Please note that sleeping bags, are readily available to buy or hire in both Kathmandu at very reasonable rates.

 LEFT LUGGAGE AT HOTEL: